ykryzhanovskyi/configs/processes/change-sv-weight.md

 ### Notes

-- This process was adopted as **Option 3a** by formal SV operator vote.
+- This process was adopted as **Option 2** by formal SV operator vote on 2025-06-03.
 - The goal is to maintain consistent weights across networks and the GitHub config.